-- Use glass cleaner (ie. Windex)–spray generously then slide it off your finger.
+- Use glass cleaner (ie. Windex)–spray generously, slide free.

-- Liquid dish detergent–drizzle the liquid soap over the area then turn the band around a few times, trying to get some soap underneath it.
-Slide it off.
+- Liquid dish detergent–drizzle the liquid over the location, turn the band a few times, smearing gel underneath.
+Wiggle free.

-- Ice water or ice pack–chill your hand for several minutes to try to reduce the swelling of the finger, then try to remove it.
+- Ice water or ice pack–chill hand for several minutes (reduces swelling), pull loose.

-- More household lubricant ideas: Mineral Oil/Baby Oil, Vegetable or Olive Oil, WD-40, Peanut Butter (smooth not chunky), Mayonnaise, Vaseline, Hand Lotion, Bubble Bath…glob whatever greasy, oily or slippery, soapy thing you have on hand onto the finger, be generous.
-Twist the band around a bit to try and get some of the lubricant underneath.
-Then twist and pull it if possible.
+- More household lubricant ideas: Mineral/Baby Oil, Vegetable or Olive Oil, WD-40, Peanut Butter (smooth not chunky), Mayonnaise, Vaseline, Skin Lotion, Bubble Bath…glob whatever greasy, oily or slippery thing available around the pinkie, be generous.
+Twist the band a bit, smearing lubricant underneath.
+Then twist and pull.

-- Wrap the finger–Here’s a quote from this old bookmark:
+- String Hack–Here’s a quote from this old bookmark:

 It was a hint sent in by someone whose husband was an embalmer, but works on the UN-dead too, as I found out:

-- The customer held that end taught, while I started to unwrap from the other shorter end.
-As you unwrap, the ring slowly slides forward and over the knuckle!
+- The customer held that taught, while I started to unwrap from the other shorter end.
+As you unwrap, it slowly slides forward and over the knuckle!

 - I had to use some gentle force, and she said it hurt a bit, but she was thrilled it didn’t have to be cut and took so little time to do.
 I assume it can be a little risky – it blocks off quite a bit of the blood running to the finger tip for a couple minutes, and I wonder if there’s the possibility of it getting stuck right at the knuckle.

-If your finger is turning purple or swelling quite a bit from the tightness, keep your hand high, fingers straight up (at least elbow even with shoulder) to help the blood flow and prevent further swelling.
-Head directly to the emergency room at your local hospital and have them cut off the band.
-If it’s a serious situation you’re in, call 911 for help and they’ll bring the cutter to you and remove it.
+If it’s turning purple or severely swollen due to tightness, keep hand high, digits straight up (at least elbow even with shoulder)–this assists with blood flow and prevents further inflammation.
+Head directly to the emergency room at the local hospital and have them shear the band.
+For serious situations, call 911 for assistance and they’ll bring the cutter to you.